Litingggggg/Litingggggg/_posts/2021-07-30-reverse-number.md

 Tings started with that I need to finish my first TimeCodeRunner exersice.
 I was lost when I opened the second question.

 #### Question
-*Given a 2 digit number write a program which:

-retrieve the "tens" digit,
-retrieve the "units" digit,
-print the number in reverse order.*
+*Given a 2 digit number write a program which: retrieve the "tens" digit, retrieve the "units" digit,print the number in reverse order.*

 ## Code Below：